Skip to main content

 Summary

-If your community housing provider wants any of your bond, or compensation, for things like damage, cleaning or unpaid rent, and you disagree, it can apply to the Victorian Civil and Administrative Tribunal (VCAT) for an order requiring you to pay.
-You only have to pay if VCAT makes the order.
+If your community housing provider wants any of your bond, or compensation, for things like damage, cleaning or unpaid rent, and you disagree, it can apply to Rental Dispute Resolution Victoria (RDRV).

-Your community housing provider will need to prove to VCAT why it should get your money.
+VCAT is similar to a court and hears many disputes in Victoria between renters and rental providers (like community housing providers), who must follow its decisions.
+If your dispute goes to VCAT, your community housing provider will need to prove to VCAT why it should get your money.
 You can go to the VCAT hearing and say why you should not have to pay or why the amount should be less.
-We can help you do this.

 What is community housing?